If you are using Genesis 2.0 HTML5 child themes and want to modify comment form, check this step by step guide on how to do it.

 – A second change is related to the Submit button.
 Again I wanted to add a nice touch not just post a comment, so I decided to change the button label to “Start Discussion”.

-– I am getting many comments which just doesn’t add any value just an appreciation of the content.
-I wanted to let those people know that I do not publish those comments but they can still show the appreciation by sharing the content on social media.
+– I am getting many comments which just don’t add any value just an appreciation of the content.
+I wanted to let those people know that I do not publish those comments but they can still show appreciation by sharing the content on social media.
 So I wanted to display a message and a link to comment policy for the readers.

 Here is how I wanted it to look after my changes.